 The second action item I have for agents is to look at owners who’ve been in their homes for more than 15 to 20 years.
 Again, it's about starting a conversation.
 The agents should inquire about lifestyle or familial changes.
 This isn't a new tactic, but it is a fundamental practice that works in any market, especially the current one.

-With investors buying up hundreds, if not thousands, of properties, the third course of action for agents is to do research, find information about investors' portfolios, and then call them to see if they’re looking to leave property management behind or trade up to a like-kind property through a 1031 tax-deferred exchange.
+In the past few years, investors bought up up hundreds, if not thousands, of properties.
+With the market changing course, investors could be potential sellers.
+It is time for agents to do research, find information about investors' portfolios and then call them to see if they’re looking to leave property management behind or trade up to a like-kind property through a 1031 tax-deferred exchange.

-Lastly, in an age where most buyers and sellers begin their real estate experience online, it is critically important that agents audit their social media accounts, ensuring that the content is relevant, reflects today's landscape, and will influence viewers to start a conversation offline.
+Lastly, in an age where the majority of buyers and sellers begin their real estate experience online, it is critically important that agents audit their social media accounts and landing pages, ensuring that the content is relevant, reflects today's landscape and will influence viewers to start a conversation offline.

 The counsel I give agents on these action items depends on their level of experience, but all our agents are encouraged to start conversations.
 What we have seen is that most everyone in the Century 21 Hansen Realty family is having success starting conversations, explaining the current market to buyers, and offering ways to win and get to the closing table.
 What they’re learning firsthand is that a lead without a conversation is simply data.
 A lead with a conversation is a relationship.